-These revised designs featured a saucer-shaped body, with the star mounted in a conjoined tower.
-Due to the strong winds on the mountain peak, however, Stoilov eventually decided to build the tower outside the saucer in order to improve overall stability.
+Stoilov revised his designs to feature a saucer-shaped body, with the star mounted in a conjoined tower.
+Over subsequent revisions Stoilov decided to further separate these elements, positioning the tower outside the saucer in order to give it better stability against the wind.

 The look of Georgi Stoilov's Buzludzha monument was influenced by the Brutalist style then popular in Western Europe, and in particular the architect notes personal influences including Mies van der Rohe, Gropius and Le Corbusier.